redwoodjs/redwood/docs/docs/tutorial/chapter3/saving-data.md

 :::

-We're not going to let anyone update or delete a comment, so we can remove those fields completely.
+We're not going to let anyone update or delete a message, so we can remove those fields completely.
 Here's what the SDL file looks like after the changes:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">